Our Story

 The Road to Orbital Lasers

-Orbital Lasers emerged as an independent venture from Sky Perfect JSAT, driven by the vision of advancing space innovation.
+Orbital Lasers emerged as an independent venture from SKY Perfect JSAT, driven by the vision of advancing space innovation.
 We are at the forefront of world-first projects, from space debris removal with laser technology to monitoring Earth's surface through small LiDAR satellite constellations.
 Here, we share the story of our founding and the technological progress that led to the launch of our business.

 2016